 See the full list below.

-In this lesson you will learn 9 examples of hedging language that you can use NOW to make your writing sound more academic in Writing Task 2.
+In this lesson you’ll learn the purpose and benefits of hedging, plus 9 examples that you can use NOW to make your writing sound more academic in Writing Task 2.

 Compare the two statements below.
 Which one is more appropriate for academic writing?

 ‘It is often thought that many young people tend to eat food which may be considered to be unhealthy.
 Although some youngsters might go to fast food outlets quite regularly when compared to older age groups, evidence suggests that in general this assumption is largely untrue’.

 Why is hedging important?

 In academic writing it is REALLY important to show the difference between

 A simple way to do this is to say ‘In my opinion’ or ‘I believe/think that…’